rancher/fleet-docs/docs/gitrepo-add.md

 !!! note
     Private key with passphrase is not supported.

+!!! note
+    The key has to be in PEM format.

 Fleet supports putting `known_hosts` into ssh secret.
 Here is an example of how to add it:

 Fetch the public key hash(take github as an example)